aws-samples/eks-workshop/content/beginner/190_fsx_lustre/launching-fsx.md

         --approve
     ```

-    - Create an IAM policy and service account that allows the driver to make calls to AWS APIs on your behalf.
+2. Create an IAM policy and service account that allows the driver to make calls to AWS APIs on your behalf.

     ```
-        cat > fsx-csi-driver.json
+    cat << EOF >  fsx-csi-driver.json
-        ```
-        Copy the following text and save it to a file named fsx-csi-driver.json.

-        ```
+    {
         "Version":"2012-10-17",
         "Statement":[
             {
                 "Effect":"Allow",